balena-io-experimental/balena-electronjs/README.md

 ### WHY THIS TEMPLATE

-Achieving kinda-smooth desktop application display on a devices like the raspberrypi is hard.
+Achieving kinda-smooth desktop application display on devices like the raspberrypi is hard.
 This project aims to provide a quickstart template.

 ### URL LAUNCHER config via ENV VARS
 *__!!!
 Please note that since `0.1.0` the `bool`-based env vars dropped `true` / `false` strings in favour of `0` / `1` ones. !!!__*